Looking for a new bucket list experience? Learn the best time to Swim with Manatees Crystal River at Plantation on Crystal River!

 It should be obvious that Plantation on Crystal River is THE place to stay in Crystal River, Florida, if not for its prime location alone.
 The hotel has a quaint feel with comfortable accommodations and just about any outdoor nature activity that you could ask for.

-In additional to swimming with manatees, you can go boating, fishing, stand up paddleboarding, kayaking and scalloping (seasonal).
+In addition to swimming with manatees, you can go boating, fishing, stand up paddleboarding, kayaking and scalloping (seasonal).
 The hotel also has an on-site spa and golf course.

 Now that I have experienced a little piece of Crystal River, I’m excited to return with my daughter in December to swim with the manatees at Plantation on Crystal River.
 My husband and I enjoyed the outdoor adventures there so much that we’re even talking about a family trip next scallop season.